 The Prevention of Corruption Act 1947 (POCA) was the first anti-corruption legislation adopted by the constituent assembly of Pakistan.
-POCA prohibits a public servant to accept or obtain or agrees to accept or attempting to obtain from any persons any gratification (other than legal remuneration) for carrying out official functions he is legally bound to discharge.
-And in case of such occurrence the offender is burdened with criminal liability resulting into imprisonment that may be extended to seven years, or with fine, or with both.
+POCA prohibits a public servant from accepting or obtain or agrees to accept or attempting to obtain from any persons any gratification (other than legal remuneration) for carrying out official functions he is legally bound to discharge.
+And in case of such occurrence the offender is burdened with criminal liability resulting into imprisonment that may be extended to seven years, or with a fine, or both.

 5.2.2.
 COMPANIES ACT, 2017

 The incorporation of companies in Pakistan is affected under the Companies Act, 2017, which encompasses and regulates the affairs of companies.
 There are statutory provisions to be complied